Vice Dean & Professor of Law

 A Comment on the Admissibility of Forensic Evidence, 33 Seton Hall L. Rev. 1189 (2003) (solicited)

 Recasting Reasonable Doubt: The Virtues of Variability, 36 U.C.
-Davis L. Rev. 85 (2002) (winner in Criminal Law category at The Stanfor/Yale Junior Faculty Forum (2002)
+Davis L. Rev. 85 (2002) (winner in Criminal Law category at The Stanford/Yale Junior Faculty Forum, New Haven, CT (2002)

 Constitutional Rights at the Junction: The Emergence of the Privilege Against Self-Incrimination and the Interstate Commerce Act, 81 Va.
 L. Rev. 1989 (1995)